Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 Genetic Variability:

-Using different transgenic mouse models allows researchers to explore how sirtuins interact with other genetic and environmental factors, aiding in identifying potential therapeutic targets and strategies for promoting longevity.
+Using different transgenic mouse models allows researchers to explore how sirtuins interact with genetic and environmental factors, aiding in identifying potential therapeutic targets and strategies for promoting longevity.

 Future Directions in Sirtuin Research